stripe/stripe-go/README.md

 ## Test

+The test suite needs testify's `require` package to run:

+    github.com/stretchr/testify/require

-The test suite depends on [stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock] also contains instructions for installing via Homebrew and other methods):
+It also depends on [stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock] also contains instructions for installing via Homebrew and other methods):